-2. English Composition (3)w.
-Continuation of Course 1.

-3. English and American Masterpieces (2)f.
+- 2. English Composition (3)w.
+Continuation of Course 1. - 3.
+English and American Masterpieces (2)f.
 The general purpose of this course is to develop in students the power of appreciation.
 The particular purpose is to guide students in interpreting life and ideals through a study of poetry, essay, drama, and novel.
 Text: The Types of Literature, Connolly.

-4. English and American Masterpieces (2)w.
-Continuation of Course 3.

-5. English Literature (3)f.
+- 4. English and American Masterpieces (2)w.
+Continuation of Course 3. - 5.
+English Literature (3)f.
 A reading and discussion course tracing the outline of English Literature from the Old English period to 1785 and showing the relation of the writers to the life, thought, and literary tendencies of their own and other periods.
 Pre-requisite, six hours of freshman rhetoric.
-Text: Century Readings in English Literature, (Fifth Edition), Cunliffe, Young, and Van Doren.

-6. English Literature (3)w.
-Continuation of Course 5.

-7. Advanced Composition (Exposition) (3)f.
+Text: Century Readings in English Literature, (Fifth Edition), Cunliffe, Young, and Van Doren. - 6.
+English Literature (3)w.
+Continuation of Course 5. - 7.
+Advanced Composition (Exposition) (3)f.
 This is a course for sophomores who desire training in reading and writing beyond that offered in Rhetoric and Masterpieces.
 The students read and discuss plays, short stories and poems, but the emphasis is on examining and writing expository pieces.
-Text: Advanced Composition (Exposition)- Text Correction and Edition, Literature for Our Time, Waite and Atkins (Revised Edition) 1953 Holt on Assignment: Reading and Writing, Hackett and Baker, McGraw-Hill, 1960.
+Text: Advanced Composition (Exposition)-Text Correction and Edition, Literature for Our Time, Waite and Atkins (Revised Edition) 1953.
+On Assignment: Reading and Writing, Hackett and Baker, McGraw-Hill, 1960. - 9.
+The Bible As Literature (2)f.

-8. Advanced Composition (Narration) (3)w.
-This course, also for sophomores only, consists of an intensive examination of the short story.
-While other types of writing are touched on, the emphasis is on narration.
-Texts: Understanding Fiction, Brooks and Warren; Reading Modern Short Stories, Thurston.

-9. The Bible As Literature (2)f.
 A two hour course, open to sophomores, emphasizing the various literary types found in the Bible, beauty of literary expression, and significance of the spiritual themes.
 A study is made of the collection, important translations, and the place of the Bible in world literature.
-Texts: The King James Version of the English Bible, the Bible and the Common Reader, Chase.

-10. Introduction to Theatre (2)w.
+Texts: The King James Version of the English Bible, the Bible and the Common Reader, Chase. - 10.
+Introduction to Theatre (2)w.
 Pre-requisite, six hours of Freshman English.
-The reading and analyzing of representative modern plays -English, American and continental.
-Text: Modern Drama for Analysis, Cubeta (Revised Edition).

-11. Fundamentals of Speech (3) f.w.
+The reading and analyzing of representative modern plays-English, American and continental.
+Text: To be announced. - 11.
+Fundamentals of Speech (3)f,w.
 The course affords both the study and the practice in public speaking.
 The aim is to develop speakers who can develop a logically organized plan, who can inject interest into that plan, and who can speak with poise and effectiveness.
-"Guide to Good Speech," McBurney and Wrage, Second Edition.

-12. Fundamentals of Speech (2) f.w.
+"Guide to Good Speech," McBurney and Wrage, Second Edition. - 12.
+Fundamentals of Speech (2) f.w.
 A condensed course, similar to 11, adopted to the needs of students with only a two-hour requirement in Speech.
-Text: Guide to Good Speech, McBurney and Wrage, Second Edition.
+Text: Guide to Good Speech, McBurney and Wrage, Second Edition. - 13.
+Children's Literature (3)f.
+A course designed to give a knowledge of the fields of literature available for use in the elementary grades.
+Content is emphasized rather than methods.
+Story telling in its relation to teaching will be illustrated and discussed.
+Readings, projects, reports and discussions.
+Text: Anthology of Children's Literature (Third Edition) Johnson, Sickels and Sayers.